mesosphere/dcos-docs-site/pages/dkp/kaptain/2.0.0/migration/index.md

 ## Uninstall Kaptain 1.x

-Refer to [Uninstall documentation][uninstall_kap] for instructions on how to uninstall your KUDO-based Kaptain installation.
+Refer to [Uninstall documentation][uninstall_kap] for instructions on how to uninstall your KUDO-based Kaptain version.

 ## Install Kaptain 2.x

-Refer to [Install Kaptain documentation][install_kap] for instructions on how to install your Helm-based Kaptain installation.
+Refer to [Install Kaptain documentation][install_kap] for instructions on how to install your Helm-based Kaptain version.

 [install_kap]: ../install
 [uninstall_kap]: ../../1.3.0/uninstall